spree/spree-guides/content/integration/endpoints/mandrill_integration.md

 ## Overview

-[Mandrill](http://mandrill.com/) is a transactional email platform that you can use to automatically process your store's emails through the Spree Integrator.
+[Mandrill](http://mandrill.com/) is a transactional email platform that you can use to automatically process your store's emails through the Spree Commerce hub.
 Mandrill could be called on any time you needed to, for example:

 * confirm to a user that you have received their order,
 * notify a user that their order was canceled, or